musty-codified/qrcode-payments/README.md

-# QR Code Payment API
+# QR Code Generation and Payment API

 A **Java-based** API with **Spring Boot**, that enables QR code-based transactions, allowing users to generate QR codes for payments and process transactions securely using
 **AES encryption**.